-The second exception is for assets held in "qualified blind trusts" as defined in the EIGA (5 U.S.C. app. § 102(f)(3)).
-A qualified blind trust is a device employed by federal officials to hold, administer, and manage their private financial assets and investments (including those of the official's spouse and dependent children) as a method of avoiding conflicts.
+The second exception is for assets held in "qualified blind trusts" as defined in the EIGA (5 U.S.C. § 13104(f)(3)).
+A qualified blind trust is a specific type of trust employed by federal officials to hold, administer, and manage their private financial assets and investments (including those of the official's spouse and dependent children) as a method of avoiding conflicts.
 All qualified blind trusts must be preapproved by the Committee.
-Please contact the Committee for questions concerning the specific approval requirements for a qualified blind trust.
+Please contact the

+Committee for questions concerning the specific approval requirements for a qualified blind trust.